-It is almost time for the kids to head back-to-school.
-Where we live school starts the first week of September, but I know that for many of you the kids are heading back right now.
-What’s that old saying about time flying when you’re having fun?
-I think whoever wrote that was referring to summer break.
 Back to school here means back to walking to school.
-I am a HUGE proponent of getting kids walking to school.
-There are so many benefits from walking with kids – physical health, mental health, social, family connection, disconnect with technology, connection with nature – seriously, I could go on and on.
-However, I know that for many families distance keeps kids from walking, for others it’s a simple lack of time.
+I am a HUGE proponent of getting kids to walk to school.
+There are so many benefits from walking with kids - physical health, mental health, social, family connection, disconnect from technology, connection with nature - seriously, I could go on and on.
+However, I know that for many families distance keeps kids from walking, for others it's a simple lack of time.
 Well, I have some helpful ideas and tips for walking kids to school.
-Maybe this year will be the year that walking to school becomes part of your family’s routine.
+Maybe this year will be the year that walking to school becomes part of your family's routine.

 10 Super Helpful Tips for Walking Kids to School

 Comfort is important ~ If you are planning on making walking your regular routine, it is important to think about the comfort of your child on her walk to school.
-Make certain that her shoes are appropriate for the walk, you have proper outerwear and lighten up the backpack load.
+Make certain that her shoes are appropriate for the walk, you have proper outerwear, and lighten up the backpack load.
 Uncomfortable kids are going to be complaining kids.
 The complaints might have absolutely nothing to do with a lack of desire to walk to school.

-Create a neighbourhood walking pool ~ This concept was new to me, but as soon as I heard about it I thought it was awesome.
-Take the idea of the “car-pool” and apply it to walking.
-If you live too far from the school, or don’t have the time to walk the kids, try making a walking pool.
-Arrange to drop the kids off at a friend’s home, who lives closer to the school…the children can walk together to school from the closer home.
+Create a neighborhood walking pool ~ This concept was new to me, but as soon as I heard about it I thought it was awesome.
+Take the idea of the "car-pool" and apply it to walking.
+If you live too far from the school or don't have the time to walk the kids, try making a walking pool.
+Arrange to drop the kids off at a friend's home, who lives closer to the school...the children can walk together to school from the closer home.
 Maybe you can take turns with another family.

 Walk home instead ~ The morning might be way too busy, but don’t forget about the trip home.
 Whether it’s walking home from school or daycare, an early evening walk is a great way to unwind from a busy day.

-Try a trial ~ Walking to and from school everyday would be fantastic, but if everyday just won’t work for your family, try just one day a week.
+Try a trial ~ Walking to and from school every day would be fantastic, but if every day just won't work for your family, try just one day a week.
 Pick a day and give it a try.
 Our school encourages kids to walk to school on Wednesdays.
 Every day counts.

 Start Kids Early ~ Kindergarten is the perfect age to start walking kids to school.
 Get your child used to the idea of walking to school and they will walk all the way to graduation.
 Kids will gain confidence and independence over the years and next thing you know they’ll be walking their kids to school.